The Link Between Childhood Emotional Neglect And Avoidant Personality Disorder :

 Causes of avoidant personality disorder (AvPD):

-Onset of avoidant personality disorder is usually during the late teens.
-Those who have suffered childhood emotional neglect (ie shown little or no love, affection, approval or interest) from their parents are at higher than average risk of developing it, especially if they have been rejected by one or both parents.
+The onset of avoidant personality disorder is usually during late teens.
+Those who have suffered childhood emotional neglect (i.e. shown little or no love, affection, approval or interest) from their parents are at higher than average risk of developing it, especially if they have been rejected by one or both parents.

 Once such a self-view takes root, it is very hard to dislodge, almost like trying to change the colour of your eyes by a sheer act of will.